Sophie's Journey - Chapter 9

 Someone translated the man's impatient words, and Sophie gathered her children and stepped forward.
 "Petersen," she said.
 Her voice sounded small.
 Foreign, even to her own ears.
 "Sophie Petersen.
 Denmark."

 The official sighed.
 He gestured toward a long, muddy line stretching toward a wooden building.
 He did not see a woman who had buried her son three days ago.
 He saw a problem to be cleared.
-He made a sharp, dismissive motion with his hand.
+He made a sharp, dismissive motion with his hand, waving them forward.

-Sophie understood the gesture.
-Words or no words, she understood.
-She began to move.
-Her boots sank into black, oily muck.
+Sophie understood his gesture.
+She started walking.
+Her boots sank into the black, oily mud.
 This was the New York waterfront.
 This was her new home.

 "They are measuring us like timber, Sister Petersen," Mortenson said, falling into step beside her as the line hitched forward.
 "Checking the teeth and the coin purses.
 If we were cattle, they’d have already marked us with blue chalk."